A missing pregnant woman has been found dead. Her baby was forcibly removed from her womb, police say

 A student at Latino Youth High School, Ochoa-Lopez wrote that she was jobless and short on cash.
 She was willing to buy, trade or simply accept a donation.

-A stranger responded with an offer of new baby clothes and other unused items, according to the posts.
+A woman responded with an offer of new baby clothes and other unused items, according to the posts.
 She asked Ochoa-Lopez to message her privately.

+Ochoa-Lopez's body was found Tuesday in a garbage can in the backyard of the woman who had offered to help her, police said.
+She had been strangled with a coaxial cable, and her unborn baby forcibly removed from her womb, Deputy Chief of Detectives Brendan Deenihan said.
+The baby is in grave condition at a hospital.

+"Ultimately, DNA evidence and interviews led us to the three offenders that are now charged," he said.

+Jacobita Cortes, a pastor at Adalberto Memorial United Methodist Church, where the family has sought help, said Ochoa-Lopez's mother told her of a conversation they had the day before she vanished.

-"The day before Marlen went missing, she gave her mother a big hug and told her, 'You're the best mom in the world,'" said Jacobita Cortes, a pastor at Adalberto Memorial United Methodist Church in Chicago, where the family has sought help.
+"She gave her mother a big hug and told her, 'You're the best mom in the world,'" Cortes said.

 "Her mother told me Marlen was always affectionate, but that day she seemed especially loving.
 And the next day Marlen disappeared."

-On the day she disappeared, the Chicago Fire Department had received a call about a newborn in distress from the home where the young mother's body was eventually found, authorities said.
+On the day Ochoa-Lopez went missing, the Chicago Fire Department had received a call about a newborn in distress from the home where the young mother's body was eventually found, authorities said.

 Three people charged

-The baby, now in grave condition, was taken to a hospital that day along with a woman who claimed to be the mother, according to fire department spokesman Larry Langford.
+The baby, now gravely ill , was taken to a hospital that day along with a woman who claimed to be the mother, according to fire department spokesman Larry Langford.

-But Ochoa-Lopez's family has received confirmation the newborn is her baby, Cortes said.
-Local media have also reported that Ochoa-Lopez is the baby's mother.

-"We believe that she was murdered, and we believe that the baby was forcibly removed following that murder," Anthony Guglielmi, a Chicago police spokesman, said.
+Deenihan said detectives visited the Figueroa home last week after learning of the Facebook contact between the two women.
+Desiree Figueroa told them her mother was in the hospital for problems with her legs.
+Then she revealed that her mother had just delivered a baby, he said.
+Ochoa-Lopez's car was found near the home.

+When detectives interviewed Clarisa Figueroa at the hospital, she told them she had met Ochoa-Lopez previously but that the victim had not visited her the day she went missing, police said.
+Suspicious, detectives subpoenaed hospital records and began to collect DNA samples from the baby, his biological father and Clarisa Figueroa.

+The two women have been charged with one felony count of first-degree murder and one felony count of aggravated battery of a child less than 13 years old, police said.
+Piotr Bobak, Clarisa Figueroa's boyfriend, has been charged with one felony count of concealing the death of a person and one felony count of concealing a homicidal death.

+Johnson said the elder Figueroa had lost a son who was in his 20s to natural causes in 2017.
+The motive for the killing is under investigation, but the superintendent said he assumed the suspect wanted to raise the child as her own.

-Authorities asked for Ochoa-Lopez's dental records as well as a hairbrush and toothbrush from her family to identify her body, the pastor said.
+Authorities asked for Ochoa-Lopez's dental records as well as a hairbrush and toothbrush from her family to identify her body, Cortes, the pastor, said.
 They also matched the baby's DNA to the father, she said.

 "We lived together for four years and now I see her with her eyes closed," Yovany Lopez, standing outside the morgue in tears, told CNN affiliate WGBO.
 "Why would these people do this?
 She did nothing to them.
 She was a good person.
 How could they do this knowing she has family and a three-year-old son?"